okohll/abdocs/content/docs/security-and-compliance/security-features/users/_index.md

 #### Logout after
 Automatically end the user's session after this many minutes of inactivity.
 The user themselves can also change this setting.

+#### Disable
+Ticking the 'disable' option for a user ensures they won't be able to log in.

+It may be useful to use this instead of removing a user if you may want to re-instate them in the future, for example a regular contractor.
+All their privileges, tiles etc. will remain in place.

+For security, the system will automatically disable users if they haven't logged in for a long period of time.
+You can then un-tick this to enable them again if necessary.

 #### Restrict data access
 Here, you can specify a field name, either an equals or a contains filter and a value.
 The button _set to user ID_ will set the value to the user's ID.